abdelaha/juanitorduz.github.io/content/phd.md

 Tags: mathematics, geometry
 slug: phd
 Authors: Juan Camilo Orduz
 Summary: I present the content of my PhD Thesis in mathematics.
+Update: It has now been accepted for publication in The Journal of Geometric Analysis.
 ---

 In this post I want to present the results of my Mathematics PhD thesis which I wrote under the supervision of [Prof. Dr. Jochen Brüning](https://www2.mathematik.hu-berlin.de/~bruening/) at [Humbolt Universität zu Berlin](https://www.mathematik.hu-berlin.de/de/forschung/forschungsgebiete/geometrische-analysis-und-spektraltheorie).